This post may contain affiliate links. Please see my disclosure policy for details.

 Pitching up a tent in the meadow will only cost you £10 a night and lakeside camping is £15.

 Click here to see their official Reforge site for more details and bookings

 3. You can meet your friendly furry neighbours

-If you would rather come for more of a event here, than the whole place can be reserved for a special occasion.
-A yoga retreat, murder mystery or medieval banquet perhaps?
+If you would rather come for more of an event here, then the whole place can be reserved for a special occasion.
+A yoga retreat, murder mystery, or medieval banquet perhaps?

 5. It has a Medieval Bar on site with strawberry beer on tap

 What could be cooler than a medieval bar onsite serving strawberry beer (Frulli) on tap?!
 Especially as this place is a little out of the way, having this time capsule to hand was a great way to meet people over a drink in the evening.